rlawrenc/cosc_304/labs/lab4/README.md

 # COSC 304 - Introduction to Database Systems<br>Lab 4: Building ER diagrams using an UML modeling tool

 This lab designs ER diagrams in UML notation.
 Students participating in the AutoER study can use the AutoER Designer and Evaluator software that performs real-time marking and feedback.
 It is also possible to use a variety of drawing software such as [astah](http://astah.net/editions). <strong>Note: Astah no longer has a free community version.
-Request a student license or use the 30-day trial.</strong> <a href="https://diagrams.net/">diagrams.net</a> is an online drawing tool that can also be used but it does not have as good support for database modeling in UML. <strong>Videos on how to use the AutoER system are in Canvas.</strong></p>
+Request a student license or use the 30-day trial.</strong> <a href="https://diagrams.net/">diagrams.net</a> is an online drawing tool that can also be used but it does not have as good support for database modeling in UML. <strong>A videos on how to use the AutoER system is in Canvas.</strong></p>

 <h2>Example #1</h2>